entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1981, 1998) mentioned the difference in the shape of the principal coronoid, but did not defined a character.
+> - Clement *et al.* (2024): "Forey (1981, 1998) mentioned the difference in the shape of the principal coronoid, but did not defined a character.
 Cloutier (1991a, char.
 38) recognized two shapes relative to the lateral view of the principal coronoid (his "coronoid IV") visible above the angular: subtriangular and subquadrilateral.
 In addition, Cloutier (1991a) mentioned that these two character-states did not apply to the shape of *Axelrodichthys araripensis*.
 Yabumoto & Uyeno (2005) used the shape of the principal coronoid as distinctive for Mawsonia (M. lavocati (Yabumoto & Uyeno, 2005, figs. 6, 7) and M. brasiliensis).
 Dutel *et al.* (2015, fig. 1) described the principal coronoid of *Trachymetopon liassicum* as saddle-shape.
 Fragoso *et al.* (2018) qualified the principal coronoid of *Mawsonia/Axelrodichthys* complex as saddle shaped displaying a cranial and a caudal process.
 We added a second apomorphic state to consider this shape.
 A third apomorphic state, the boomerang-shape, was defined to take into account the curved shape of the principal coronoid of *Macropoma lewesiensis* (Forey, 1998, fig. 5.13).
 Character 124 is linked with character 122."

 > - The coding of *Qujingodus* is ?.